Schattenbrot/nos-api/README.md

 POST it will return the inserted ObjectID instead of the message.
 UPDATE it will return the number of updated entries.
 DELETE will return the number of deleted entries.

+## Contributing

+I have so no clue how I can make this cmd/api thing more readable since I'm using receivers to pass around the app configuration which I personally like.

+If someone got an idea for that I would be happy to hear about it.

 ## License